 BIOGRAPHY

-Kostis Abyssinos was born and raised in Skalani, Heraklion, and took his first musical steps alongside his father, the teacher of Cretan music and virtuoso violinist, Giorgis Abyssinos.
-He played the laouto, mandolin, bougari, bouzouki, and sang.
-They traveled together both in Greece and abroad, bringing the color of traditional Cretan music to the world.
+Kostis Avyssinos was born and raised in Skalani, Heraklion.
+He took his first musical steps alongside his father, Giorgis Avyssinos—a master of Cretan music and virtuoso violinist—learning to play the laouto, mandolin, boulgari, bouzouki, and singing.
+Together, they traveled throughout Greece and abroad, sharing the essence of traditional Cretan music with the world.